-This you CAN add to ground beef.
+This solidified brown butter you CAN add to ground beef.
 I recommend mixing about 2 tablespoons of it per pound of ground beef.
 You want it in pea-sized pieces in the ground beef.
 Don’t mix it into oblivion.
 Chunks are fine.

-Then make big six ounce burgers out of the mixture and season them well with salt and pepper.
+Then make big 1/3-pound burgers out of the mixture and season them well with salt and pepper.
+I wouldn’t bother weighing them exactly, but the two pounds of beef plus the butter should give you 6 burgers.
 I recommend adding a little divot to the center so the burger cooks evenly and you don’t even up with football burgers.

 4-5 minutes per side will do the trick.

 You can cheese these guys also.
-I like a nice sharp cheddar on these brown butter burgers.
+I always a fan of American cheese on burgers or a nice sharp cheddar works well on these also.

 You wanted to learn to make brown butter anyway RIGHT?!